dennyzhang/code.dennyzhang.com/surrounded-regions/README.md

     ## Blog link: http://brain.dennyzhang.com/surrounded-regions
     ## Basic Ideas: Two kind of Os:
-    ##                 1 it will definitely not surrounded by 'X'
+    ##                 1 it will definitely not surrounded by 'X'.
+This happens when 'O' happens in the boarders.
     ##                 2 it might or might not
     ##
     ##              For case1, we mark it to 'Y'.
 Then go with DFS
     ##              After one pass, for positions of remaining O, they are all surrounded by 'X'